-In trigonometry, we study trigonometric identities, which are true for every value of the variables on both sides of the equation.
-Thus, the trigonometric identities, following the simple definitions, also constitute lengthier trigonometric definitions.
+In trigonometry, we study trigonometric identities.
+These relations remain true for every value of the variables on both sides of the equation.
+Thus, the fundamental trigonometric identities, following their simple definitions, yield lengthier trigonometric definitions.

 Π”K” = π”α”Κ”Pure surplus outlays + π”α”Κ”surplus outlays for surplus R&M (2)